 Vella Seedai or Cheedai is one of the popular dishes in South India specially made for Gokulashtami.
-This is my first attempt on making seedai and with Geetha amma’s guidance I’m glad that it came out well.
+It is a snack made with rice flour and white lentil flour combined with jaggery.

 - Urad dal flour/White lentil flour - 1 tbsp

 Dry roast 1 tbsp of white lentil in a pan on low flame till it turn golden brown.
 Let it cool down completely and grind it to make a fine powder.
 Sieve the flour and keep it aside.

 Add jaggery with 4-5 tbsp of water in a pan and bring it to boil.
 Let it cool down completely and strain the jaggery water.

 Roast rice flour for few minutes on low flame.
 Make sure that the color doesn't change.
 Sift the flour.

 Add rice flour, white lentil flour, green cardamom powder and butter and mix it well.

 Start adding jaggery water to make a soft dough.
 You can add extra water.